aws-samples/data-lake-as-code/README.md

 ### Instantiate the Data Set Stack

 We've now created your DataSetStack class, now we need to instantiate it to make it real.
 Open the `bin/aws.ts` file.
 Add the `import` to your new stack into the top of the file and instantiate your new data set.
+In the example below, `sourceBucketDataPrefix` is set to /folder1/SupplierData/ as an example that would match S3 folder structure above.
 ```typescript
 //Add import to the top of the file
 import { SupplierDataSet } from '../lib/SupplierDataSet-stack'; // Add this!